 Once one of the deadliest diseases in the United States, tuberculosis (TB) has been controlled over the past 50 years by antibiotics.
-Fewer than 10,000 U.S. cases are diagnosed each year, according to the Centers for Disease Control and Prevention.
-On a global scale, TB remains the top 10 causes of death.
-According to the most recent statistics from the World Health Organization (WHO), the disease kills nearly 2 million people each year and some develop a drug-resistant form of the disease that does not respond to standard drugs.
+Fewer than 10,000 U.S. cases are diagnosed each year, or almost 3 cases per 100,000.
+On a global scale, TB remains one of the Top Ten causes of death.
 If you have a compromised immune system, then the disease poses a genuine health threat.

 At Yale Medicine’s Laboratory Medicine department, scientists work to diagnose latent (inactive) and active tuberculosis as quickly and efficiently as possible so patients can get the best treatment to fight the disease.